yasinalperbingul/yasinalperbingul/README.md

 ### Hi there 👋, my name is Yasin Alper
-I gratudated from Electrical and Electronical Engineering and also I am Senior Student in Computer Engineering, Marmara University.
+I graduated from Electrical and Electronical Engineering and also I am Senior Student in Computer Engineering, Marmara University.
 I am focusing on Software Development more since graduated from Electrical and Electronics Engineering.
 You can view my works on this page.

 <strong><i>I want to make world a better place.
 For this I am working hard and trying to be better than yesterday.</i></strong>